There are different types, but they are all 'talking treatments' in which you talk with another person. It can help you to overcome :

-Psychological therapies are best used in congunction with medication and other indicated treatment modalities in order to obtain the best outcome.
+Psychological therapies are best used in conjunction with medication and other indicated treatment modalities in order to obtain the best outcome

 The person carrying out the treatment is usually called a therapist, while the person being seen is the patient or client.